poseidon-framework/poseidon-framework.github.io/trident.md

 Note that if you want a less fancy table, for example because you want to load this into Excel, or pipe into another command that cannot deal with the fancy layout, you can use the `--raw` option to output that table as a simple tab-delimited file.

+Again, you can use `--remote` instead of `-d` to list groups on the remote server.

 Finally, you can query for individuals, using the `--individual` option:
 ```
 trident list -d ... -d ... --individuals